mkorpela/pabot/README.md

   Optionally chunk tests to PROCESSES number of robot runs.
 This can save time because all the suites will share the same setups and teardowns.

---pabotprerunmodifier [PRERUNMODIFIER MODULE OR CLASS] Like Robot Framework's --prerunmodifier, but executed only once in the pabot's main process.
-Not passed to pabot subprocesses unlike the regular --prerunmodifier command.
+--pabotprerunmodifier [PRERUNMODIFIER MODULE OR CLASS] Like Robot Framework's --prerunmodifier, but executed only once in the pabot's main process after all other --prerunmodifiers.
+But unlike the regular --prerunmodifier command, --pabotprerunmodifier is not executed again in each pabot subprocesses.
+Depending on the intended use, this may be desirable as well as more efficient.
 Can be used, for example, to modify the list of tests to be performed.

 Example usages: